What is the WSAVA Organization?

 We are going to cover dry food first, and while there may be some recipes better suited to your specific cat, the above Complete Essentials Chicken & Egg Recipe is a fantastic all-around pick that would be suitable for the majority of cats.

-The recipe includes a large portion of Chicken & Chicken Meal as its primary ingredients, which ensures that the recipe contains an impressive portion of animal-based protein and fat.
+The recipe includes a large portion of Chicken & Chicken Meal as its primary ingredients, which ensures that the recipe contains an impressive portion of animal-based protein and fat at a minimum of 40% and 16%, respectively.

 While not all of these ingredients are looked upon favorably by the entire industry, Purina Pro Plan supports their use, and they provide the recipe with a mix of carbohydrates, plant-based protein, and fiber.